iamdevmarcos/spring-microservices/README.md

 # Spring Microservices

 Spring boot app that creates a user and sends an email.
-Uses PostgreSQL as the database and rabbitmq as the broker ☕️
+Uses PostgreSQL as the database and RabbitMQ as the broker ☕️

 ## Technology stack